 2

 I started using Anki for a cell bio class my sophomore year and increased my studying efficiency dramatically.
 Therefore, I knew that I would use it for the MCAT.
 At first, I was unsure if I was going to create my own deck, or use a premade one.
 I ended up using MileDown's Anki deck, and added to it as I went along.
 I tried to spread out my studying, and I did somewhere between 200-600 reviews per day.
 It was a nice way to get in the groove for that day of studying.
-Ultimately, I think Anki is the best way to quickly go through high yield content review and not lose it within 1-2 months.
-Also, this is one of the best ways to review the things you missed on practice tests, and uWorld.

 1